Niedzbórz

 Niedzbórz is a village in the administrative district of Gmina Strzegowo, within Mława County, Masovian Voivodeship, in north-central Poland.
 It is located in the historic region of Zawkrze within the larger region of Mazovia.

+History

 Niedzbórz was granted town rights in 1503, which were revoked before 1800.
+It was a county seat and private town of Polish nobility, administratively located in the Płock Voivodeship in the Greater Poland Province of the Kingdom of Poland.